 As many of you might have seen in the news, the volcano woke up once again in 2017 with five major eruptions resulting in the airport closing down and hundreds of thousands of people had to evacuate their homes.
 Agung has since had several smaller eruptions and is still today considered to be in an active phase.

-Where to find Bukit Cinta
+Where to find Bukit Cinta viewpoint

 Bukit Cinta is located in the Karangasem regency, east on the island.
 It’s not hard to find when using Google maps, just search for “Bukit Cinta Pangi” which will show you the location of the upper viewpoint.
-If you don’t have mobile internet remember to download the map before you go.
+If you don’t have mobile internet, remember to download the map before you go.

 We decided to spend a few days in East Bali and booked one of the two bungalows at Kubu Carik.
 All I have to say is wow, what an incredible place.
-The photos on Agoda does not do this place justice at all!
+The photos on Agoda do not do this place justice at all!
 I don’t think I’ve ever experienced a better view from my accommodation anywhere.
 I’ll write in more detail about the hotel later because it truly deserves its own post.

 I decided prior to our trip that I had to see the stunning view of Mount Agung from Bukit Cinta this time.
 And to my surprise, it turned out the viewpoint is located only 3 minutes away from Kubu Carik which we had already booked.
 So we got to experience sunrise over Mount Agung two days in a row.